 Send a one-page letter of intent (why you want to include a pet partner in your human practice) and your curriculum vitae or other achievements demonstrating your interest in Animal-Assisted Therapy.
 Following the reception of your documents, Gaby will send you an email to schedule an interview.

-Should you travel from outside the province or far enough you would wish to stay in Montreal during classes, please visit the Dogue's Accommodations page or during your interview, mention to Gaby you wish to stay in Montreal.
+Should you travel from outside the province or far enough you would wish to stay in Montreal during classes; please visit Dogue's Accommodations page or during your interview, and tell Gaby you wish to stay in Montreal.
 Extra charges will apply.